amygorgon/didtyronzil/docs/scheme/did-url-syntax.md

 W3C DID parameter-names:

-- **hl**: A resource hash of the DID-Document to add integrity protection.
+- **hl**: A resource hash of the DID Document to add integrity protection.

-- **service**: Identifies a service from the DID-Document by service ID.
+- **service**: Identifies a service from the DID Document by service ID.

     ```did:tyron:zil:test:EiAT_GxAt7gBozHlw2B1i7mfQaaORL3NOfFQr9FUt7jp6g?service=agentId1```

-- **version-id**: Identifies a specific version of the DID-Document to be resolved.
+- **version-id**: Identifies a specific version of the DID Document to be resolved.

-- **version-time**: Identifies a specific version timestamp of the DID-Document to be resolved (the doc that was valid at that particular time).
+- **version-time**: Identifies a specific version timestamp of the DID Document to be resolved (the doc that was valid at that particular time).

     ```did:tyron:zil:test:EiAT_GxAt7gBozHlw2B1i7mfQaaORL3NOfFQr9FUt7jp6g?version-time=2020-09-07T17:00:00Z```

 Additional parameters MUST be prefixed by the method name 'tyron', e.g.: 'tyron-dns'.
-TyronZIL method-specific parameter names MAY be used by other DID methods.

-Method-specific parameter names MAY be combined with generic parameter names in any order.
+Method-specific parameter names MAY be used by other DID methods, and they MAY be combined with generic parameter names in any order.
 Method-specific parameter namespaces MAY include colons to be partitioned hierarchically.

-> Find the [tyronZIL DID-URL implementation](https://github.com/julio-cabdu/tyronZIL-js/blob/master/src/lib/decentralized-identity/tyronZIL-schemes/did-url-scheme.ts) on GitHub.
+> Find the Tyron DID-URL implementation [here](https://github.com/tralcanx/tyronzil/blob/master/src/lib/decentralized-identity/tyronZIL-schemes/did-url-scheme.ts) on GitHub.

 ## Fragment

-A W3C DID fragment is used as a method-independent reference into the DID-Document to identify a component of the document by ID, e.g. a specific public key or service endpoint.
+A W3C DID fragment is used as a method-independent reference into the DID Document to identify a component of the document by ID, e.g. a specific public key or service endpoint.
 It MUST conform to the generic URI fragment syntax in [RFC3986](https://tools.ietf.org/html/rfc3986).